abachman/nodewise/README.md

 Once you've downloaded the source, run `bundle install` and `cp config/database.local.yml config/database.yml`.

-Once those are finished, you should be able to run the tests and a local server.
+Once those are setup and ready to go, you should be able to run the tests and a local server.

+If you want to deploy to the Node's servers (Heroku: demo, staging, production), contact me to be added to the heroku projects as a collaborator.

 ### License